 1. Cognitive Engagement

-Engaging your brain in stimulating activities is one of the most effective ways to keep it healthy.
-Cognitive engagement includes activities that challenge your brain, such as reading, puzzles, playing musical instruments, learning a new language, or taking up a new hobby.
+Engaging your brain in stimulating activities is one of the most effective ways to maintain brain health.
+Cognitive engagement includes activities that challenge your brain, such as reading, puzzles, playing musical instruments, learning a new language, or exploring a new hobby.
 These activities help build cognitive reserves, which can delay the onset of dementia symptoms.

-- Dedicate time daily to reading or learning something new.
+- Dedicate time daily to reading or learning something new like a language or instrument.

 - Try brain-training apps or puzzles to keep your mind sharp.